Find Affordable College Courses

 Chicago, IL

-UChicago also took the #2 spot in our Best Astronomy & Astrophysics Bachelor’s Degree Schools in the Great Lakes Region rankings.
+UChicago did well in our overall quality rankings, too.
+It placed #2 on our Best Astronomy & Astrophysics Bachelor’s Degree Schools in the Great Lakes Region list.

 Full Astronomy & Astrophysics at University of Chicago Report

-Indiana University - Bloomington landed the #10 spot in the 2023 rankings for the best value bachelor’s degree astronomy and astrophysics programs.
-Located in the city of Bloomington, IU Bloomington is a public college with a fairly large student population.
+Indiana University - Bloomington came in at #10 in this year’s edition of the Best Value Astronomy & Astrophysics Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the small city of Bloomington, IU Bloomington is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at IU Bloomington are $38,352 a year.